-1 /ре Details ISP Data requi ed Dynamic IP Address Your IP Address is allocated automatically, when you connect to you ISP. a) ADSL parameters (VPI and VCI) may be required, if they cannot be detected automatically. b) Some ISP's may require you to use a particular Hostname or Domain name, or MAC (physical) address.
+Connection Type Details ISP Data required Dynamic Your IP Address is allocated Often, none.
+IP Address automatically, when you connect to you ISP.
+Some ISP's may require you to use a particular Hostname or Domain name, or MAC (physical) address.
 Static (Fixed) IP Address Your ISP allocates a permanent IP Address to you.
-Usually, the connection is "Always on". a) ADSL parameters (VPI and VCI) may be required, if they cannot be detected automatically. b) IP Address allocated to you, and related information, such as Network Mask, Gateway IP address, and DNS address.
+Usually, the connection is "Always on".
+IP Address allocated to you, and related information, such as Network Mask, Gateway IP address, and DNS address.
 PPPoE, PPPoA You connect to the ISP only when required.
-The IP address is usually allocated automatically. a) ADSL parameters (VPI and VCI) may be required, if they cannot be detected automatically. b) User name and password are always required. c) If using a Static (Fixed) IP address, you need the IP address and related information (Network Mask, Gateway IP address, and DNS address) IPoA (IP over ATM) Normally, the connection is "Always on". a) ADSL parameters (VPI and VCI) may be required, if they cannot be detected automatically. b) IP Address allocated to you, and related information, such as Network Mask, Gateway IP address, and DNS address.
+The IP ad- a) User name and password are always required. dress is usually allocated automatically. b) If using a Static (Fixed) IP address, you need the IP address and related information (Network Mask, Gateway IP address, and DNS address) IPoA (IP over ATM) Normally, the connection is "Always on".
+IP Address allocated to you, and related information, such as Network Mask, Gateway IP address, and DNS address.